yunusbayazit/yunusbayazit/README.md

 </h5>
 <br>

-- 🔭 I’m currently working on TURKNET
+- 🔭 I’m currently working on Obilet
 - 📫 How to reach me: yunusbayazit@outlook.com